Are you new to credit cards? Do you want to understand how credit cards impact your credit history and how to maximize your credit scores?

 This may seem like a lot of information, but it all boils down to some fairly simple principles.
 When you consider all the various effects we’ve talked about, you can come away with these solid tips for building your credit with credit cards:

-- The hard inquiries will have a slight negative effect on your credit
+- Late payments and similar delinquencies have a long-lasting negative impact on your credit scores

-- Keep your total utilization on all of your cards as low and close to 1% as possible
+- Keep your balances low to maintain utilization across all of your cards as close to 1% as possible

 - The fewer accounts with balances, the better

-- Late payments have a negative effect on your credit
+- Many hard inquiries can have a negative effect on your credit scores

 - You’ll increase the amount of new credit on your credit reports, which has a negative effect on credit scores